seppdaniel/feature-engineering/README.md

+## Feature Engineering Project: Preparing Data for a Machine Learning Model
+Introduction: Understanding Feature Engineering and Its Significance

+Feature Engineering stands as a pivotal process within the realm of Data Science and Machine Learning, encompassing the selection, creation, and transformation of variables (features) derived from raw data.
+Its primary objective lies in enhancing the performance of Machine Learning models by constructing more informative and relevant data representations.
+A well-executed approach to Feature Engineering can yield more accurate models, improved generalization, and deeper insights.

+Part 1: Initial Preparation and Variable Recognition

+- Importation of a database containing client information.
+- Initial exploration of the variables present within the dataset.
+- Removal of unnecessary columns that do not contribute to the model.
+- Examination of data types (Dtypes) to comprehend the nature of the variables.

+Part 2: Identification and Resolution of Initial Issues

+- Simulating an attempt to apply a Linear Regression model using the original data.
+- Detection of a critical error when attempting to convert categorical data ("Gender") into numerical values.
+- Recognition of the necessity to address categorical variables such as "Gender" and "MaritalStatus."
+- Application of the One Hot Encoder to transform categorical variables into multiple binary columns, preserving their unordered nature.

+Part 3: Transformation of Categorical Data Using One Hot Encoder

+- Implementation of the One Hot Encoder on the "Gender" and "MaritalStatus" columns.
+- Conversion of data from vectors to dataframes to enhance clarity of visualization.
+- Integration of the original dataset with new columns created by the One Hot Encoder.

+Part 4: Handling Ordinal Variables with Ordinal Encoder

+- Utilization of the Ordinal Encoder for variables demonstrating a direct order relation: "Category," "Risk," and "CatVIP."
+- Creation of new columns based on data transformed by the Ordinal Encoder.
+- Establishment of category orders guided by computer-based ranking.

+Part 5: Classification and Customer Class Verification

+- Development of a function to classify customers based on type and category.
+- Creation of a new column incorporating the obtained classifications.

+Part 6: Cleaning and Final Preparation

+- Removal of redundant columns following the creation of new variables.
+- Completion of the prepared dataset tailored for the Machine Learning model.

+Part 7: Linear Regression Model Testing

+- Utilization of a Linear Regression model to test the prepared dataset.
+- Successful evaluation of dataset viability post Feature Engineering application.
+- Conclusion and Results

+The Feature Engineering process plays a pivotal role in crafting robust and accurate Machine Learning models.
+Through the creation of significant variables, data transformation, and treatment of categorical and ordinal variables, the initial dataset underwent refinement and optimization, successfully fueling a Linear Regression model.
+The project showcased how meticulous feature manipulation can positively impact model performance, thereby contributing to more reliable outcomes and valuable insights.

+Through this Feature Engineering approach, the project fulfilled its objectives by constructing a dataset primed for application in Machine Learning models, paving the way for precise analyses and data-driven decision-making.

+Note: One Hot Encoder is a technique that converts categorical variables into binary vectors for each category.
+On the other hand, Ordinal Encoder is used when a hierarchical order exists among categories, assigning numerical values based on that order.
+__________
+Portuguese
+__________

 ## Projeto de Feature Engineering: Preparando Dados para um Modelo de Machine Learning

 Introdução: O que é Feature Engineering e sua Importância